-“On March 9, at 6:43 pm, a high-speed flying object was picked up inside the Indian territory by Air Defence Operations Centre of the Pakistan Air Force (PAF). ….
-From its initial course, the object suddenly manoeuvred towards Pakistani territory and violated Pakistan’s air space, ultimately falling near Mian Channu at 6:50 pm… It was a supersonic flying object, most probably a missile, but it was certainly unarmed”.
+“On March 9, at 6:43 pm, a high-speed flying object was picked up inside the Indian territory by Air Defense Operations Centre of the Pakistan Air Force (PAF). ….
+From its initial course, the object suddenly maneuvered towards Pakistani territory and violated Pakistan’s air space, ultimately falling near Mian Channu at 6:50 pm… It was a supersonic flying object, most probably a missile, but it was certainly unarmed”.

-Pakistan\’s ISPR Director General Maj.
+Pakistan’s ISPR Director General Maj.
 General Babar Iftikhar

 On 9th March 2022, one of the nuclear-armed South Asian states has “accidentally” fired a cruise missile at another nuclear-armed state in South Asia during peacetime.
 Despite the fact that India and Pakistan have fought wars and engaged in conflicts since 1947 – The scale of distrust is so grave that the pigeons crossing the border from Pakistan into India are captured on espionage suspicion, even then, India’s “callousness and ineptitude” in a “nuclear environment” is responded maturely by Pakistan diffusing the crisis that could have evolved in consequence to this incident.